doliinychenko/scaled_variance_cons_laws/README.md

 heavy ion collisions.
 The setting is the following:

-- In a box of volume V there is a gas (optionally classical Boltzmann, or or quantum Bose/Fermi) at temperature T, baryon chemical potential muB, strangeness chemical potential muS, and charge chemical potential muQ.
+- In a box of volume V there is a gas (optionally classical Boltzmann, or quantum Bose/Fermi) at temperature T, baryon chemical potential muB, strangeness chemical potential muS, and charge chemical potential muQ.
 - The gas consists of many particle species